VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-db-access/02-read-content-from-a-database.md

 ``mvn verify``{{execute}}

-In the console you should now see the following:
+In the console you should now see the following (if the output is too noisy the first time around because of downloads simply run the command again):

 ```
 Results :